“Systems that strive for stability decay, and those living at the edge of chaos thrive.”

 In these examples, we see some elements of facilitative traffic systems that optimize individual interests while working more efficiently for the system overall.
 Based on these, we might generalize a bit and observe that facilitative systems:

-Have "on-demand" negotiation elements that appear when needed and aren’t present when they aren’t needed;
+Have "on-demand" negotiation elements that engage when needed and aren’t present when they aren’t needed;

-Facilitate direct communication and resolution between actors (rather than asking them to abdicate the negotiation process to a control system),
+Facilitate direct communication and resolution between actors (rather than asking them to abdicate the sensing and negotiation process to an external controller),

 Keep just enough risk in the system to foster actors’ ongoing learning and vigilant behavior,